SegoCode/swd/README.md

 ## Parameters

-It's simple, there is only one parameter, the url of the thread you want to download.
+It's simple, there is only one parameter, the url of the steam workshop article you want to download.
 ```shell
 swd https://steamcommunity.com/sharedfiles/filedetails/?id=......
 ```